 • Caregiver of someone in their household with significant medical needs

-• Documented enrollment in a SUD treatment program
+• Documented enrollment in a substance use disorder (SUD) treatment program

 • Pregnancy (but pregnant applicants typically qualify for pregnancy Medicaid instead and exit Pathways)